gsm1011/hadoop.admin/manuscript/chapter1.md

 ## Building a Hadoop based Big Data platform

 Hadoop was first developed as a Big Data processing system in 2006 at Yahoo!
-The idea is based on Google’s MapReduce, which was first published by Google based on their proprietary MapReduce implementation.
+The idea is based on Google's MapReduce, which was first published by Google based on their proprietary MapReduce implementation.
 In the past few years, Hadoop has become a widely used platform and runtime environment for the deployment of Big Data applications.
 In this